About the YAE Prize

 - future generation scientists and scholars in Europe

-Nominations for the André Mischke YAE Prize are now closed.
-More details on the 2022 Prize requirements can be found in this document.
-Nominations for the 2023 Prize will open in late 2022.
+Nominations for the André Mischke YAE Prize are now open.
+More details on the 2024 Prize requirements can be found in this document.
+The deadline to send your nominations was 15th March 2024, and you can send them to yae-prize@yacadeuro.org.
+(Please note that the original nomination deadline of 29th February had been extended!)

 Selection criteria and procedure